dewaalaw/dsprojects/traffic-flow-forecast/README.md

 - cb_1: Implement a linear- and deep learning model for a single- &amp; multi-step prediction; as well as a multi-output model, showing a single-step prediction of temperature and traffic volume.
 - cb_2: Implement the LSTM &amp; CNN architecture

+The `images` folder contains model comparison plots — i.e., those seen in the [Evaluation and Conclusion](#evaluation-and-conclusion) section below.

 ## Evaluation and Conclusion
 A better performing model does not imply a better neural-net architecture.
 Rather, it depends on the problem to be solved.
 Three predictive problems were solved, namely the prediction of a one hour timestep, a 24-hour timestep, and a multi-ouput prediction of tempearture and traffic volume for a one hour timestep.
 The results are displayed for each of these scenarious.